-Contact your child's doctor if your child experiences the following after a bout with the flu or chickenpox:
+Contact your child's health care provider if your child experiences the following after a bout with the flu or chickenpox:

 The following factors — usually when they occur together — may increase your child's risk of developing Reye's syndrome:

 - Having an underlying metabolic disorder.
 This may include a fatty acid oxidation disorder or another disorder of mitochondrial function.

-Most children and teenagers who have Reye's syndrome survive, although varying degrees of permanent brain damage are possible.
-Without proper diagnosis and treatment, Reye's syndrome can be fatal within a few days.
+Most children and teenagers who have Reye's syndrome survive.
+However, varying degrees of lasting brain damage are possible.
+Without proper diagnosis and treatment, Reye's syndrome can cause death within a few days.

-Some hospitals and medical facilities conduct newborn screenings for fatty acid oxidation disorders to determine which children are at greater risk of developing Reye's syndrome.
+Some hospitals and medical facilities screen newborns for fatty acid oxidation disorders to determine which children are at greater risk of developing Reye's syndrome.
 Children with known fatty acid oxidation disorders should not take aspirin or aspirin-containing products.

-Always check the label before you give your child medication, including over-the-counter products and alternative or herbal remedies.
-Aspirin can show up in some unexpected places, such as Alka-Seltzer.
+Always check the label before you give your child medicine.
+This includes products you buy without a prescription and alternative or herbal remedies.
+Aspirin can show up in some unexpected products such as Alka-Seltzer.

-Sometimes aspirin goes by other names, too, such as:
+Sometimes aspirin goes by other names, such as:

 For the treatment of fever or pain related to the flu, chickenpox or another viral illness, consider giving your child a safer alternative to aspirin.
-This may include infants' or children's over-the-counter fever and pain medications such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others).
+This may include infants' or children's acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others).

-There's one caveat to the aspirin rule, however.
-Children and teenagers who have certain chronic diseases, such as Kawasaki disease, may need long-term treatment with drugs that contain aspirin.
+There's an exception to the general rule about aspirin.
+Children and teenagers who have certain chronic diseases, such as Kawasaki disease, may need long-term treatment with medicines that contain aspirin.

-If your child needs aspirin therapy, make sure his or her vaccines are current — including two doses of the varicella (chickenpox) vaccine and a yearly flu vaccine.
+If your child needs to take aspirin, make sure your child's vaccines are current.
+This includes two doses of the chickenpox vaccine and a yearly flu vaccine.
 Avoiding these two viral illnesses can help prevent Reye's syndrome.